amydevs/php-assignments/5posttest/README.md

 The loops in the algorithm for the Pre-test and Post-test get the same result.
 Explain why there is a difference between the pseudocode "Condition statements" of a Pre-test Loop `(count <= NumberOfLoops)` and Post-test Loop `(count >= NumberOfLoops)`.

 For a pretest loop, the code is only ran if count is less than or equal to the Number of Loops.
-Whilst on a Post-test loop, the code is constantly ran, until count is more than or equal to Number of Loops.
+Whilst on a Post-test loop, the code is constantly run, until count is more than or equal to Number of Loops.